Article updated on 7th April, 2025

 Delivery Service Integration

-- Some package rooms are integrated with popular delivery services like Amazon, allowing deliveries to be made directly into the secure area.
+- Some package rooms are integrated with popular delivery services like Amazon, allowing deliveries directly into the secure area.

 Top 3 Package Room Services To Consider

-The abundance of package room service providers on the market can make it challenging to decide the most suitable one for your building.
+The abundance of package room service providers on the market can make it challenging to decide which one is most suitable for your building.
 To help you make an informed decision, we’ve narrowed down the top three contenders: Swiftlane, Luxer One, and Hello Package.

-Each of these companies offers unique features and benefits, so let’s take a closer look at what they have to offer.
+Each of these companies offers unique features and benefits, so let’s examine them in more detail.

 Swiftlane